mranisz/rank-select/README.md

 The Rank&Select library require:
 - C++11 ready compiler such as g++ version 4.7 or higher
 - a 64-bit operating system
-- text size is limited to 512MB (4GB of bits) for 32bit versions of rank, select, WT and FMHWT
+- text size is limited to 512MB (4GB of bits) for 32bit versions of rank, select and FMHWT

 ##Installation
 To download and build the library use the following commands: